emberian/blog/content/future-of-twir.rst

 TWiR is moving to a dedicated domain, ``this-week-in-rust.org``.
 This will keep my personal blog, well, personal.
-There will continue to be a weekly newsletter, available on my blog, via RSS, and (new!) via email.
+There will continue to be a weekly newsletter, available on the website, via RSS, and (new!) via email.
 The newsletter will be more prose-like than the current list, and feature more interpretation of the last week's events, rather than just enumerating them.
 Besides this, there will be a podcast every other week (transcripts available,